social security benefits

 For Social security + medicare taxes that you pay during your working career, it's good news if you make it past 62.
 You start getting some of the SS taxes back as monthly paycheck.
 If you live long enough and your wages weren't high to start with, then you would get a lot more than what you paid into SS taxes.Same goes for Medicare taxes, where a major portion of your medical bills are paid by medicare, with a minimal amount coming out of your pocket.

-Not only the retirement benefit, but SS also pays out disability benefits.
+It's not only the retirement benefit that SS office pays, but it also pays out disability benefits.
 This is particularly helpful, if you get disabled or pass away.
 You or your family can collect disability benefits so that they can at least survive, even if you or your spouse can't do a paying job.
+It also pays medicare benefits, and usually both SS + Medicare are clubbed together as SS benefits.

 The link to official SS govt site is: https://www.ssa.gov/